-By the time Lee taught the genetics unit, it was clear to him that beliefs about sexuality, sometimes including his sexuality, were inextricable elements of the belief systems that students used to make sense of themselves, others, and classroom topics.
+By the time Lee taught the genetics unit, it was clear to him that his students' beliefs about sexuality, sometimes including their perceptions of his sexuality, were elements of the larger belief systems that they used to make sense of themselves, others, and school subjects.
 Similarly, as Lee's understanding of his sexuality changed, so did the interpretive perspectives he brought to bear on himself, others, and the topics he taught.
 He became more aware of the ways in which biology, as he had learned it, failed to account for his experiences and feelings as a gay man.
 Knowledge he once accepted as a factual account of the "natural way of things" no longer seemed complete or even truthful to him.
-He said that this collision of knowledge and identity "was where the scientist in me conflicted with my personal feelings."
+Along this increasingly fuzzy boundary between knowledge and identity, Lee said, "was where the scientist in me conflicted with my personal feelings."
 This was a transformational conflict that undermined some understandings and identities, and spawned new ones that enriched Lee's life and ways of thinking, as a gay man, and as a teacher.